Tummy Tuck (Abdominoplasty)

 - Tummy tuck surgery can improve the overall appearance of your abdomen—including reducing the appearance and quantity of stretch marks.

 Tummy tuck surgery is all about helping you look and feel your very best, and choosing to undergo this kind of procedure is a highly personal decision.
 That’s why Dr. Branman will work closely with you every step of the way, ensuring you feel comfortable, confident, and well-informed as you plan your procedure.
+For example, many patients who have undergone childbirth or massive weight loss may choose to add breast surgery to their custom “mommy makeover” surgical plan to address sagging, stretched, or a deflated appearance with breast augmentation, breast reduction, or breast lift (mastopexy).

 Am I a good tummy tuck candidate?